Fairfax County Youth Survey FAQs

 Do students answer questions truthfully?
 Yes.
 Research has shown that this type of data can be gathered as reliably from adolescents as from adults.
 Youth are assured that the survey is anonymous and that their responses are not linked to them.
 Several internal reliability checks help identify falsified answers.
 Those surveys are removed from the analysis.

 Will the survey be administered in any foreign languages?
-No. The survey is currently not administered in any language other than English.
-However, students may ask teachers for assistance if they are unable to understand a word or question.
+The full survey is currently not administered in any language other than English; however, a shortened version of the survey analyzed by Fairfax County Public Schools (FCPS) is translated into seven languages to allow students with limited English proficiency to provide feedback regarding their experience at school, their sense of safety, and their knowledge of where to turn for help if needed.
+The translated survey also asks students questions about bullying, sexual harassment, and other forms of harassment or discrimination they may experience.
+Students may ask teachers for assistance if they are unable to understand a word or question.
 Teachers are encouraged to use the same reasonable accommodations they use for general classroom testing.

 What are risk and protective factors?
 “Protective factors” promote resiliency including the ability to avoid alcohol and other drug abuse and problem behaviors, while “risk factors” help explain circumstances that may increase the likelihood of problem behaviors.
 Elevated risk factor scores increase the chance that a young person will be vulnerable to alcohol, tobacco, or other drug use, while high protective factor scores increase a young person’s ability to resist drug and other substance use and also indicate positive social skills and stronger family support.
 Best practice approaches to using protective and risk factors typically encourage the use of both in developing prevention strategies.
 Focusing on protective factors fosters resiliency in students, views youth as empowered with strengths, rather than confronted by risks, and encourages nurturing youth in order to help them succeed.
 Further, protective factors typically comprise variables that may be more amenable to programmatic impacts than those that comprise risk factors.
 Reinforcing protective factor processes can help young people be more resilient when confronting risk factors and risky behaviors.